Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Related Work

 Both DSR and DAE-GP operate in an online manner, where neural networks are trained and optimized during the search.
 In contrast, TSGP’s model-based search operates offline and does not require training during the search, enabling faster and more efficient generation of new programs. \paragraph{One-shot Transformers.} Recent transformer-based approaches to symbolic regression operate in a one-shot manner.
 Given input-output data, such models generate candidate solutions in a single forward pass without an iterative search or refinement of programs \citep{biggio_neural_2021,kamienny2022end}.
 The models are trained on large synthetic datasets consisting of numerical inputs, symbolic expressions, and their corresponding outputs.
 During training, the transformer learns to map input-output pairs to symbolic expressions.
 At inference time, it produces a solution via a static direct mapping, rather than exploring the solution space \citep{biggio_neural_2021,kamienny2022end}.

 However, recent work demonstrates that one-shot models have great difficulty to generalize beyond their pre-training distribution and are not competitive with search-based baselines \citep{voigt2025analyzing}.
-Unlike search-based methods (such as stdGP, SLIM\_GSGP or TSGP), which iteratively explore the space of possible programs and adapt to novel problem structures, one-shot transformers rely entirely on learned input-output-expression mappings.
+Unlike search-based methods (such as stdGP, SLIM\_GSGP or TSGP), which iteratively explore the space of possible programs, one-shot transformers rely entirely on learned input-output-expression mappings.
 Furthermore, while many of these models are publicly available, the used training datasets are not published, making it impossible to assess whether test problems were inadvertently seen during training.